blakecole/blakecole-hugo-2/content/authors/admin/_index.md

       - Developed regional ocean models driven by wind, wave, and tidal data, and used Weibull distributions to estimate extreme event recurrence intervals.
       - Performed structural finite element analysis for various subassemblies.
       - Formulated requirements and conducted the initial design of a tubular thermal expansion joint.
-      - Developed and field-validated a nonlinear heat transfer model for a prototype hyperloop system located outside Las Vegas, NV.
+      - Developed and field-validated a non-linear heat transfer model for a prototype hyperloop system located outside Las Vegas, NV.

   - position: Independent Contractor
     company_name: United States Geological Survey (Pacific Coastal and Marine Science Center)